Shop.HalifaxTrails.ca: Outdoor gear daily deals.

 200-year-old fortifications in one of the region’s best #historic sites.

 Coastal bluff overlooking Halifax Harbour entrance.

 York Redoubt National Historic Site is one of Halifax’s less busy but no less impressive pieces of history.
-It is a great place for a stroll, picnic, or adventure with the kids.
-It’s a great option for getting off the beaten path for a family-friendly getaway.
-It offers spectacular views of the mouth of Halifax Harbour, the lighthouse at McNabs Island and the Atlantic ocean.
+The park is great for a family-friendly getaway with spectacular views of Halifax Harbour, McNabs Island, and the Atlantic ocean.

 Like Point Pleasant Park, it was a key part of Halifax’s Harbour defence network built by the British to contest the French in 1793 through to its use as a German submarine defence station in World War 2.
 York Redoubt has been built, rebuilt and retrofitted for centuries, with the original stone being quarried from nearby King’s Quarry in the Purcell’s Cove Backlands.